The time to file your tax returns is coming soon

 Condition II (Resides in India for a minimum of 365 days in the immediately preceding four years and for a minimum of 60 days in the current financial year) – Satisfied

-However, It is given that Mr. D has been travelling only from the past two years.
+However, it is given that Mr. D has been travelling only for the past two years.
 Also, it is said that he has travelled for 400 days in the past two years.
 That means, in the past four years, Mr. D has stayed in India for more than 365 days (1061 days).

-Hence, Mr. D has resided for atleast 60 days in the current financial year and for more than 365 days in the immediately preceding four financial years.
+Hence, Mr. D has resided for at least 60 days in the current financial year and more than 365 days in the immediately preceding four financial years.
 Therefore, Mr. D satisfies the second condition.

-Hence, if any one of the above two condition is satisfied he is a resident taxpayer.
+Hence, if any one of the above two conditions is satisfied, he is a resident taxpayer.

 Resident and Ordinarily Resident (ROR) and Resident but Not Ordinarily Resident (RNOR)

-In addition to the basic conditions, if both the below conditions are met, he will be a ROR:
+In addition to the basic conditions, if both the below conditions are met, he will be an ROR:

-• He has resided in India for at least 2 out of 10 immediate previous years.
+• He has resided in India for at least 2 out of 10 immediate previous years, and

 • He has resided in India for at least 730 days in 7 immediately previous years.

-In above example Mr. D will be considered as resident of India.
-Let us further classify whether Mr. D is ROR or RNOR
+In the above example, Mr. D will be considered a resident of India.
+Let us further classify whether Mr. D is ROR or RNOR.

-Considering the example, Mr. D was travelling out of India since past 2 years only.
-Hence, the first condition is satisfied as he resided in India for atleast 2 years out of the last 10 years.
+Considering the example, Mr. D has been traveling out of India for the past 2 years only.
+Hence, the first condition is satisfied as he resided in India for at least 2 years out of the last 10 years.
 Also, he has fulfilled the criteria of residing for at least 730 days in the last seven years.
 Therefore, he can be considered as Resident Ordinarily Resident.

-Alternatively, consider that he had to work from the headquarters of his firm, located in Kota Kinabalu, Malaysia for the past six years.
-He has only visited his parents for a week, twice a year during this time.
-That means, he has resided in India for 449 days in the past six years and the same applies for the current financial year too.
-In this case, first condition is satisfied but not the second.
-Therefore, Mr. D is Resident Not Ordinarily Resident.
+Alternatively, consider that he had to work from the headquarters of his firm, located in Kota Kinabalu, Malaysia, for the past six years.
+He has only visited his parents for a week twice a year during this time.
+That means he has resided in India for 449 days in the past six years and the same applies for the current financial year too.
+In this case, the first condition is satisfied but not the second.
+Therefore, Mr. D is a Resident Not Ordinarily Resident.

 Non-Resident

-An individual who does not satisfy the basic conditions of resident can be considered as a non-resident.
+An individual who does not satisfy the basic conditions of residence can be considered as a non-resident.

 For example, Ms. G went to London to join a reputed university for a graduation course (three years).
-While studying there, her professor suggested her to join a post-graduate course at the same university (two years).
+While studying there, her professor suggested that she join a post-graduate course at the same university (two years).
 She had to get an internship certificate to complete the course.
 Upon completion, the firm offered her a permanent position.
 She has been an employee there for the past four years.
 That is, Ms G has stayed out of India for nine years now.
 She receives rental income from the property that she inherited from her parents.
-Both the basic condition are not satisfied.
-That makes Ms. G a non-resident.
+Both the basic conditions are not satisfied.
+That makes Ms G a non-resident.

 Note: